dracula/dracula-theme/.github/issue_template.md

 ## Existing Theme?

+Find the appropriate repository on the [Dracula organization](https://github.com/dracula).
+This is just the umbrella place where we store all themes.

-Consider fixing the issue yourself.
+And remember - consider fixing the issue yourself.
 That's the best way to contribute ;)

-If that doesn't work, take a screenshot that shows the actual bug and mention the [specific maintainer](https://github.com/dracula/dracula-theme#team) of your theme.